Check out our Summer Institute for Climate Change Education, a 3-day conference to gain the tools and skills to teach climate change!

 This book guide will help you bring climate change books to your English/Language Arts classes, book clubs, science classes, and beyond.
 Climate change fiction and non-fiction books are included, along with book summaries, reading levels, discussion questions, and relevant news articles to bring the content to life.

 This standards-based, interdisciplinary humanities module uses the true story of William Kamkwamba and his windmill to bring the discussion of renewable energy to the English/Language Arts, social studies, and science classroom.
-Students read the book with guidance from literary worksheets; discuss renewable energy projects through the lens of geography, economics, and civics; and use engineering skills to create their own windmills in science.
+Students read the book with guidance from literary worksheets; discuss renewable energy projects through the lens of geography, economics, and civics; and use the process of engineering design to solve a community issue brought on by climate change.

 Coming Soon!
 A Long Walk to Water Module: A Humanities Module about Water Scarcity